 Olives straight from the tree need to be experienced once in your lifetime, to show you how incredibly bitter they are!
-The process of curing - or pickling - olives is needed to draw the bitterness away from the olive flesh and make it edible.
-The process is different for green and black olives as the black ones are on their way to becoming more mature than the green.
-PS All olives start green and ripen to black or purple.
+The process of curing olives is needed to draw the bitterness away from the olive flesh and make it edible.
+The process is different for green and black olives as the black ones are on their way to becoming more mature and will be softer than the green.

 Olives come in many varieties and they can all have different flavours, size, shape and even textures.
 What they all have in common is that they are incredibly bitter straight from the tree and must be ‘cured’ or de-bittered before becoming palatable.

 There are many recipes or techniques for transforming these bitter olives into savoury delights, but given that different varieties have unique flavours, the same method used to cure and then preserve varieties of olives will result in different tastes.
 Experiment with the olives you are growing or can procure to find a technique and a flavour which you like best.